raydenchua/raydenchua.github.io/_posts/2018-02-22-anomaly-detection-of-cyber-intrusion.md

 Next, I plotted the distribution plots of all 72 of the numerical features, each feature comparing the distribution between the benign class and hostile classes.
-Because of the large amount of benign class, the hostile classes' distribution were not visible in the each feature's plot.
-(Due to the large number of plots, please refer to my **Jupyter Notebook** to view the plots)
+Because of the large amount of benign class, the hostile classes' distribution were not very visible in the each feature's plot. (please click <a href="https://raw.githubusercontent.com/raydenchua/raydenchua.github.io/master/assets/img/anomaly/features_dist.png">**here**</a> to view the plots)

 ## Features Selection